 Online Tools & Services for Food Blogging

-- AWeber Email Marketing – an amazing tool for building a list of email subscribers.
+- AWeber Email Marketing and ConvertKit Email Marketing – two amazing tools for building a list of email subscribers.
 As you start food blogging, you’ll learn that having an email list & engaging with everyone on it is super crucial.
-With this tool, you can set it up to automatically send readers emails whenever you publish a recipe.
+The best part about these tools is that you can set them up to automatically send readers emails whenever you publish a recipe.

 - Adobe Photography Plan – So, so crucial to creating beautiful food photography that entices your readers.
 This plan bundles together Lightroom and Photoshop (two essential programs for editing photos and creating graphics such as Pinterest pins) at one low monthly price.

 - MeetEdgar & Buffer – two invaluable tools that allow you to write and schedule content for your social media accounts ahead of time.
 One of the biggest timesavers I can recommend.

 - Tailwind – a total must for promoting your food blog on Pinterest, so you don’t have to manually schedule your pins every time.
 It also has an Instagram feature.

 - PushEngage – gives you the ability to send push notifications about new food blog posts directly to your readers in their web browsers.